FleshedOutThoughts69/lab_env/README.md

 A deterministic single-node chaos engineering lab: a miniature reliability control plane for fault injection, conformance validation, and state reconciliation — built as a spec-derived systems engineering exercise.

-> **Execution status:** unit and contract test suite complete (268 tests across 42 files).
-Live VM integration is the current phase.
+> **Execution status:** unit and contract test suite complete (all planned Phase A tests written and passing).
+Integration tests are gated behind `//go:build integration` and will run on the VM.
+H‑001 (endpoint code guessing) is resolved.
+Golden fixtures are regenerated and stable.
+The project is ready for live VM integration testing.

 ---